minhthuc2502/control-arm-SDL/README.md

 - set position initial using `https://localhost:[port]/initposition`
 - control robotic arm using example `https://localhost:[port]/shoulder?direction=1`

 Otherwise, you can control robotic's arm by web application which will call rest api https.
 This web application give you a joystick virtual.

-> note
+### Note

-the port used to be called in web application is 3000.
+The port used to be called in web application is 3000.
 If you want to call rest api https in another port, please change url fetched in `app.js`